Public vs Private IP Addresses: What’s the Difference?

-Routers assign each private IP within the local area network (LAN).
+Routers assign each private IP within the local area network (LAN) from the Internet Assigned Numbers Authority (IANA).
 It's possible for two devices on two separate networks to have the same private IP, but no two devices the same network can share the same private IP.

 Routers can assign private IPs from several private IP address ranges.
 They are addresses that start with 10.x.x.x, like 10.0.0.1; addresses that start with 192.168.x.x, like 192.168.10.1 and 192.168.12.1; and IPs in the 172.16.0.0 - 172.31.255.255 range.

 In order to determine what IP you view, check the numbers in the address.
 If you check your IP address on your device and you see it looks like one of those numbers, you'll know you're seeing your device's private IP.

 What is a public IP address?

 Private IPs are used only on local networks and cannot connect to the Internet.
 On the other hand, the primary purpose of a public IP is to connect to the Internet.
 Public IPs are assigned to devices on local networks, like routers, by an Internet service provider (ISP).

 When you browse the Internet, your public IP is the address that's visible.
 For this reason, public IPs are also known as external IP addresses.
 When users want to hide their IP address or keep their IP private, it's the public IP address they are looking to cover; a private IP address never connects to the wider Internet like a public IP does.